Innovation in Dental Education

 Dental Colloquium (DCOL)

 The concepts of ethics, controversies in dentistry, wellness, critical thinking, cultural diversity, and practice administration is introduced during Dental Colloquium.
 This tract will be taken Year 1-Year 4.

 This tract of curriculum teaches the basic skills used by the general dentist.
 It is block presented by discipline, incorporating all sciences being utilized within each discipline.
 Procedures include items such as radiology, anesthesiology, diagnosis, treatment planning, cariology, restorative dentistry, prevention, periodontics, endodontics, fixed and removable prosthodontics, implants, orthodontics, oral surgery, sports and sleep medicine, and the temporomandibular joint.
 After fundamentals, clinical practice is emphasized.
 This tract is taken Year 1 –Year 4.

 Dental Elective (DLEC)

 Time is allotted in this curriculum to pursue independent investigation and research, and in depth exploration and practice in areas of personal dental concentration.
-This tract will be taken Year 3-Year 4.
+This tract is taken Year 3 –Year 4.